 Both in person and virtual programs have returned to the JCC!
-From Dinner and a Movie to the upcoming Jewish Film Series, the JCC is brining back some of our most popular events for active adults in our community.
+From education author series to the upcoming art displays, the JCC is brining back some of our most popular events for active adults in our community.

 All programs will follow COVID-19 guidelines.